ik-learning/automate-code-review/README.md

 ## TODO

 - [X] Hey, unfortunately only one GSI can be operated on at a time, otherwise AWS will complain.
+- [X] RDS version validation
-- Please use the appropriate MR template, and populate with details and a jira ticket -->
+- [X] Please use the appropriate MR template, and populate with details and a jira ticket
-- RDS validation
+- [X] Template should be used
 - Please can you update the topic details section, and also put the topics in alphabetical order.
 - Jira link is missing
 - Du not ren when `[skip ci]
-- Template should be used!!!
 - skip some suggestions for renovate bot
 - [X] Changelog is missing.
+- RDS support deleted files with message
+- Gitlab suggest a change in an MR
+- RDS/Dynamo DB deleted files -> ask PAAS to remove database